-York County requires all animals to be either fenced in, on a leash, or under the control of their owners at all times when outside their own property.
+York County requires all dogs and livestock to be either contained on their own property, on a leash, or under the control of their owners at all times when outside their own property.
 Domestic animals are not allowed on private property without the property owner's consent.

 Animals that roam free can get lost or seriously injured.
 They are also subject to being picked up by Animal Control officers.